Tuxpan, Jalisco: Etymology

-Description
+Geography

 Tuxpan is located in the southern part of the state of Jalisco, between coordinates 19 13 "11 'north latitude between 103 18" 17' with average height of 1,900 m above sea level.
 The average annual temperature is 21 C, the maximum average of 30 C and the minimum of 13 C. Within the terrain of the hill town highlights of Cihuapilli with 1724 masl.
 The Tuxpan River (known locally as Tizatirla) crosses the town.

 History

 In 1529, the Spanish conquerors came to the land under the commands of Francisco Cortés de San Buenaventura, nephew of Hernán Cortés.
 However, the Franciscan friars founded the village in 1536, noting the trace and built a convent in that year dedicated to San Juan Bautista.
 Later, an eight-sided cross was built with a based quadrangular.
 It is currently the oldest colonial monument of Jalisco.
 According to historical records of local monographs, Tuxpan was founded by the Toltec pilgrimage in the year 1642 of our era.